The holidays are here, and if you’re looking for easy paleo recipes to bring to the table, you’re in luck!

 - Reduce the heat to medium and cook until mixture is very thick, about 5 minutes, stirring occasionally.

 - While the sauce thickens, bring a large pot of water to a boil.
-Add the green beans to the pot, and cook until they become just barely fork-tender, about 7-8 minutes.
+Add the green beans to the pot, and cook until they become just barely fork-tender for about 7-8 minutes.
 Strain green beans into a bowl of ice water to stop them from cooking further.

 - Chop the bacon very finely until small crumbs form.

-- Remove casserole dish from the oven, and sprinkle remaining bacon on top of the mixture.
-Return to oven and bake for 5 minutes.
+- Remove the casserole dish from the oven, and sprinkle the remaining bacon on top of the mixture.
+Return to the oven and bake for 5 minutes.

 Grain-Free Bacon, Apple, and Sweet Potato Stuffing

 Whether it be for a turkey or serving it on the side, a holiday meal just isn’t complete without stuffing!
 Unfortunately, most stuffing recipes are full of gluten, grains, and dairy.
 These can irritate the gut and trigger inflammation.